sbennett1990/WIC-Interpreter/README.md

 The `nop` instruction does nothing.

 ### Test statements
-Test statements pop the a value off the top of the stack and compare it with zero, pushing either 1 (true) or 0 (false) back on to the stack.
+Test statements pop a value off the top of the stack and compare it with zero, pushing either 1 (true) or 0 (false) back on to the stack.
 The six test instructions are: